Scholarships

 Renewal criteria

-After spring grades have posted, Financial Aid & Scholarships will verify that students have met renewal criteria.
-Students are notified of their scholarship status for the upcoming academic year via their registered KU email address.
+After spring grades have posted, Financial Aid & Scholarships will verify that students have met the renewal criteria.
+Students are notified of their scholarship status for the upcoming academic year via their KU email address.

 Private scholarships